Crayfry/Dishonored_Cheat_menu/README.md

 # Dishonored Cheat menu
-Simple Cheat menu for Dishonored 1.
+Simple Cheat menu for Dishonored 1 Steam version.
 Use at your own risk as this application might crash and corrupt your game/saves.

 Uses ImGui and cazz's memory.h file.
 Big thanks to cazz (https://github.com/cazzwastaken) for memory.h and incredible ImGui tutorials.